Juxtacrine signalling: Communicating junctions

-Two adjacent cells can construct communicating conduits between their intracellular compartments: gap junctions in animals and plasmodesmas in plants.
+Two adjacent cells can construct communicating conduits between their intracellular compartments: gap junctions in animals and plasmodesmata in plants.

-Gap junctions are made of connexins in vertebrates and innexins in invertebrates.
+Gap junctions act as communication channels between adjacent cells.
+They are made of connexins in vertebrates and innexins in invertebrates.
+They connect the cytoplasm of cells and exchange ions and messenger signals.
 Electrical synapses are electrically conductive gap junctions between neurons.
 Gap junctions are critical for cardiac myocytes; mice and humans deficient in a particular gap junction protein have severe heart development defects.

-Plasmodesmas in plants are cytoplasmic strands that pass through cell walls and facilitate connections with adjacent cells.
-Plasmodesmas are highly dynamic in both strucutural modifications and biogenesis.
+Plasmodesmata in plants are cytoplasmic strands that pass through cell walls and facilitate connections with adjacent cells.
+Plasmodesmata are highly dynamic in both strucutural modifications and biogenesis.
 They are able to organize cells in domains, serving as basic developmental units for plants, as well as mediate the intracellular movement of a variety of proteins and nucleic acids.

 Cell–extracellular matrix signaling

 The extracellular matrix is composed of glycoproteins (proteins and mucopolysaccharides (glycosaminoglycan)) produced by the organism's cells.
 They are secreted not only to build a supportive structure but also to provide critical information on the immediate environment to nearby cells.
-Indeed, the cells can themselves interact by contact with extracellular matrix molecules and as such, this can be considered an indirect cell / cell communication.
+One of the main general adhesive molecules in the ECM is fibronectin; this glycoprotein dimer links cells to each other and other noncellular materials.
+It also plays an important role in cell migration as it provides a surface for migrating cells.
+Other examples of molecules include collagens and vitronectin.
+Also, the cells can themselves interact by contact with extracellular matrix molecules and as such, this can be considered an indirect cell / cell communication.
 Cells use mainly the receptor integrin to interact with ECM proteins.
 Integrins are a family of receptor proteins that integrate the extracellular and intracellular structures, allowing them to perform together.
+The tails of integrins tend to cluster as they bind with the ECM, stabilizing and strengthening the signaling pathway.
 This signaling can influence the cell cycle and cellular differentiation by directing which cells live or die, which cells proliferate, or which cells are able to exit the cell cycle and differentiate.
 Cellular differentiation involves a cell changing its phenotypical or functional type.
+Integrins are one of the major regulators of the cell's function.